-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Relevant 6643.5 About the same This category encompasses water discharged with and without treatment in our facilities.
+Relevance Volume (megaliters/year) Please explain Fresh surface water Relevant 5463.18 Much lower This category encompasses water discharged to the environment with and without biological treatment in our facilities.
 It is our main water discharged destination, therefore this destination is relevant.
-The amount discharged to fresh surface water has been stable compared to 2018 with a reduction of 1.7%.
-Here the stable situation is related to the relative stable cooling demand (-2%) in our site in Switzerland which is the main driver for the amount of water discharged to surface water As a general rule, we consider a change <2% as "about the same", a changes between 2% and 10% as "lower"/"higher" and a change >10% as "much higher"/"much lower".
-Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable></not Givaudan does not discharge directly to this destination.
+There is a reduction of -17.8% in the quantity of water discharged the environment compared to 2019.
+This is mostly related to the overall decrease in water withdrawal with subsequent decrease in water discharged coupled with the evolution trend taking place in cooling purposes with evaporation.
+As a general rule, we consider a change <2% as "about the same", a changes between 2% and 10% as "lower"/"higher" and a change >10% as "much higher"/"much lower".
+Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable&gt;</not Givaudan does not discharge directly to this destination.
 Therefore, it is not relevant.
 Except if a future acquisition would lead to include this point of discharge in our reporting there is no reason for this destination to become relevant for Givaudan in the future.
-Groundwater Not relevant <not applicable=""></not> <not Applicable></not Givaudan does not discharge directly to this destination.
+Groundwater Not relevant <not applicable=""></not> <not Applicable&gt;</not Givaudan does not discharge directly to this destination.
 Therefore, it is not relevant.
 Except if a future acquisition would lead to include this point of discharge in our reporting there is no reason for this destination to become relevant for Givaudan in the future.
-Third-party destinations Relevant 2070.19 About the same This category encompasses water discharged to external treatment facilities with and without pre-treatment at our facilities.
+Third-party destinations Relevant 2025.4 Lower This category encompasses water discharged to external treatment facilities with and without pre-treatment at our facilities.
 It covers all water discharged we cannot treat directly and entirely at our facilities, therefore it is relevant.
-There is 1.8% less water discharged to third-party compared to 2018.
-This is considered a stable situation.
-The minor change is mainly due the increase water consumption on site which impact the quantity of water discharged.
-We increase our water consumption by using more biotechnologies and more cooling (evaporation) in our sites in APAC in 2019 for example but the overall impact on the company performances stay limited.
-As a general rule, we consider a change <2% as "about the same", a change setween 2% and 10% as "lower"/"higher" and a change >10% as "much higher"/"much lower".
+There is a reduction of -2.4% in the quantity of water discharged to third-party compared to 2019.
+This is mostly related to the overall decrease in water withdrawal linked to water savings project with subsequent decrease in water discharged.
+As a general rule, we consider a change <2% as "about the same", changes between 2% and 10% as "lower"/"higher" and a change >10% as "much higher"/"much lower".